 231 Ancient Near East (3).
-S. A cultural history of the ancient Near East from prehistory to Alexander, based on evidences from archaeology and cultural anthropology, as well as on ancient texts in translation, biblical accounts, and contemporary historical records.
+F. A cultural history of the ancient Near East from prehistory to Alexander, based on evidences from archaeology and cultural anthropology, as well as on ancient texts in translation, biblical accounts, and contemporary historical records.
 Special consideration is given to geographical setting, artistic and linguistic traditions, and cultural contacts with European civilizations.
-Not offered 2001-02.
+B. de Vries.

 232 Hellenistic and Late Antique Near East (3).
 F. A study of Near Eastern civilization from the conquests of Alexander to the early Islamic Caliphates, that is, from 350 B.C. to A.D.
 900. Particular emphasis is placed on the cultural syncretism of the age, which saw the development of Judaism and the emergence of Christianity and Islam.
 Scientific, technical, artistic, social, religious, and political developments will all receive attention.
-Mr. B. de Vries.
+Not offered 2002-03.
 233 Modern Middle East (3).
 S. A study of Near Eastern history from the eleventh century to the twentieth century, with special emphasis on topics concerning the interaction between the Near East and the emerging West, including the Crusades, the Ottoman Empire, the "Eastern Question" in European diplomacy, colonialism, nationalism, and Islamic revival.
 Analysis of the emergence of modern states in the Near East and their various responses to the impact of the West.
-Not offered 2001-02.
+D. Howard.

 235 Early South Asia (3).
 F. A cultural history of the Indian subcontinent from the earliest times to the eighteenth century.
 Primary emphasis will be placed on the civilization of Hindustan and the interplay of Hindu and Islamic religious and cultural forces, which took place there up to the advent of European imperialism.
 Archaeological, literary, and artistic evidence receive equal attention.
-Not offered 2001-02.
+T. Wagstrom.

 236 Modern South Asia (3).
-F. A survey of the history of the Indian subcontinent, emphasizing the period from the seventeenth century to the present.
+S. A survey of the history of the Indian subcontinent, emphasizing the period from the seventeenth century to the present.
 The emergence of the modern nations of India, Pakistan, and Bangladesh is examined against the background of British colonialism and the global economic and technological conditions of modernity.
 Economic, social, political, religious, and intellectual themes receive consideration.
-Mr. D. Howard.
+T. Wagstrom.

 238 Latin American History (4).
 S. A study of continuity and change in Latin America from Pre-Columbian times to the present.
-Topics covered include the mingling of races and cultures in the Conquest Era, the longterm influence of colonial institutions, the paradox of economic development and continued dependency, the Cold War struggle between forces of the Left and the Right, and the growth of Protestantism in a traditional Catholic society.
-Mr. D. Miller.
+Topics covered include the mingling of races and cultures in the Conquest Era, the longterm influence of colonial institutions, the paradox of economic development and continued poverty, the Cold War struggle between forces of the Left and the Right, and the growth of Protestantism in a traditional Catholic society.
+D. Miller.

 241 Sub-Saharan Africa to 1600 (3).
-S. A wideranging survey of prominent themes encompassing several centuries of African history.
+S. A wide-ranging survey of prominent themes encompassing several centuries of African history.
 The principal aim is to introduce students to some of the main currents of African history and to provide insights into its society and culture.
-Themes include: precolonial times, culture, commerce, and state building; the trans-Saharan and Atlantic trade; Islam and the sociopolitical changes it brought; and the Atlantic Slave trade.
-Not offered 2001-02.
+Themes include: Pre-colonial times, culture, commerce, and state building;

+the trans-Saharan and Atlantic trade; Islam and the sociopolitical changes it brought; and the Atlantic Slave trade.
+Staff.

 242 Modern West Africa (3).
-S. An examination of the historical, political, and economic development of West Africa since 1800.
-The course examines European imperialism in the late nineteenth and twentieth centuries, the development of African nationalism, resistance and struggle for independence, neo-colonialism, and the origins of contemporary social, economic, and political problems in the new states of the area.
-Not offered 2001-02.
+F An examination of the historical, political, and economic development of West Africa since 1800.
+The course examines European imperialism in the late nineteenth and twentieth centuries, the development of African nationalism, resistance and struggle for independence, neocolonialism, and the origins of contemporary social, economic, and political problems in the new states of the area.
+Staff.